updatecli/updatecli/README.md

 ```

 ## Condition
- It will check for a environment variable with a name matching the key uppercased and prefixed with the EnvPrefix
-During this stage, we check if conditions are met based on the value retrieved in the source stage
+During this stage, we check if conditions are met based on the value retrieved in the source stage otherwise we can skip the "target" stage.

 ### dockerImage